 G7 uses the same CMYK calibration curves as traditional TVI-based calibration, but with much more valuable results.
 Un- like TVI calibration, which is unrelated to human vision, G7 is based on visual appear- ance, achieving the same pictorial qualities of tonality and gray balance across all print technologies.
 By controlling grays, color images also look as “pleasing” as possible without ICC profiles.
 For even more accuracy, and color-critical work, G7 should be combined with ICC color management.

 In addition to being a specification, G7 also defines a simple method for calibrating CMYK printing devices.
 Part of the success of G7 is related to the ease of calibration.
-More than 1,500 printers worldwide have received G7 Master status by demonstrating their ability to print to G7.
+ISO estimates more than 50,0000 printers worldwide impelment and maintain G7 based workflows.

 By focusing on visual appearance rather than mechanical variables like TVI, G7 offers many benefits.